 Restricted Area Permit (RAP) for Tsum Valley:

-This is the most crucial permit.
+One of the most crucial things that you have to have Tsum valley trekking permit.
 For the first week, it costs USD 40 per person; after that, you will have to pay USD 7 per day.
 Checking with your trekking agency is always a good idea because prices can vary somewhat based on the season or changes in the government.
 This permit cannot be obtained by you alone.
 It must be applied for on your behalf by a trekking agency recognized with the government.

 Manaslu Conservation Area Permit (MCAP):

-The trek goes through the Manaslu region, though spending most of the time in the Tsum Valley.
+The trek goes through the Manaslu region, So you must obtain the Manaslu Conservation Area Permits for tsum Valley to.
 Each person must pay NPR 3,000 (about $25 USD) for this permit.

 Each of these permits contributes to trail maintenance, conservation, and sustainable tourism in the region.
 Don't forget to bring a copy of your passport and several passport-sized pictures when you pick up your permits.
 Usually, your trekking agency will handle this, but it's a good idea to know what's covered.